 - Incense Cedar

 - Identify specific species of trees, shrubs, and herbaceous plants through the use of a dichotomous identification key.
-Understand leaf morphology.
+Be familiar with basic terminology related to leaf morphology.

 - Know how to pace a chain.